 Groundwater is produced primarily from two groundwater basins: Storage Unit 1 (in the general vicinity of downtown), and the Foothill Basin (upper State Street area).
 Storage Unit 3 (located generally in the Westside area) has the potential for limited production, though water quality is relatively poor.
 The United States Geological Survey currently estimates the usable storage volume to be approximately 16,000 acre feet.
 Groundwater recharge can be augmented through releases to Mission Creek and through injection capability at various production wells.

 Perennial yield is the amount of water that can be pumped from the basins on a continual basis without causing overdraft.
-The portion of the perennial yield used by the City from all Storage Unit 1 and the Foothill Basis is approximately 1,300 acre feet per year.
+The portion of the perennial yield used by the City from all Storage Unit 1 and the Foothill Basins is approximately 1,300 acre feet per year.
 Storage Unit 3 is not normally used.
-Long-term average annual pumping has been estimated at 1,083 acre feet per year under the Long Term Water Supply Plan.
+Long-term average annual pumping has been estimated at 1,083 acre feet per year under the 2011 Long Term Water Supply Plan.